Skip to content

 Each sensor needs a certain amount of memory to interact with the system and this is simulated and setted thanks to the register_memory parameter.

-Ideally each sensor could define a set of states and model it in those states, however currently the system supports only the reading state, the writing state and an idle state.
+Ideally each sensor could define a set of states, however currently the system supports only the reading state, the writing state and an idle state.

-Each state is defined considering the current, in mA, needed and optionally a timing delay in ms (how much time does the sensor stay in that state).
+Each state is defined considering the needed current, in mA, and optionally a timing delay in ms (how much time the sensor stay in that state).

 Tracing can be set as described in Tracing.